This post may contain affiliate links. Please see our disclosure policy.

 • All-purpose flour – no need to use anything fancy like cake flour; just simple all-purpose flour!

-• Spices – ground cinnamon, ginger, cardamom, nutmeg, and salt altogether create a carrot cake cupcake flavor paradise in your mouth
+• Spices – ground cinnamon, ginger, cardamom, nutmeg, and salt altogether create the best moist carrot cake recipe in the world in your mouth

 • Canola oil – or vegetable oil will do